dangoslen/dangoslen-me-site/content/blog/the-importance-of-vision.md

 date: 2022-02-17T00:00:00.000Z
 title: The Importance of Vision as a Developer
 description: How to set a direction and build motivation as a software leader.
+keywords:
 tags:
-  - vision
+  - career
-  - software leadership
+  - leadership
   - software engineering
 image: "../assets/matt-noble-BpTMNN9JSmQ-unsplash.jpeg"
 ---